Kong/charts/charts/kong/README.md

 `deployment.sidecarContainers` field in values.yaml takes an array of objects that get appended as-is to the existing `spec.template.spec.containers` array in the Kong deployment resource.

+### Migration Sidecar Containers

+In the same way sidecar containers are attached to the Kong and Ingress Controller containers the chart can add sidecars to the containers that runs the migrations.
+The
+`migrations.sidecarContainers` field in values.yaml takes an array of objects that get appended as-is to the existing `spec.template.spec.containers` array in the pre-upgrade-migrations, post-upgrade-migrations and migration resrouces.
+Keep in mind the containers should be finite and they should be terminated with the migration containers, otherwise the migration could get the status as finished and the deployment of the chart will reach the timeout.

 ### User Defined Volumes